-Simon Grainger, Rutland Plastics’ Design and Project Engineering Manager, said ‘ Richard from ITG approached us to help develop the air filter end cap, with a brief to use the best techniques to achieve the desired technical performance whilst maintaining the aesthetic of ITG air filters.
+Simon Grainger, Rutland Plastics’ Technical manager, said ‘ Richard from ITG approached us to help develop the air filter end cap, with a brief to use the best techniques to achieve the desired technical performance whilst maintaining the aesthetic of ITG air filters.
 The material selection in this project was key as the cap had to be able to be bonded with other components, withstand under-bonnet conditions and also have a high gloss level to achieve the desired engraving effect.
 ABS was selected as the best material to achieve this.
 We worked closely with our toolmakers and were so confident in the end result that we textured, polished, sampled and got final approval for the product after the first off T1 trial.’

 Richard Clews of ITG said ‘We are proud to be a British business and we love working with other British manufacturers.
 Rutland Plastics have provided support and expertise throughout the whole design and manufacturing process and it’s great to work with a team who share the same values as us.
 Our attention to detail, our quality systems and knowledge of best design methods together with our unique manufacturing techniques, ensure that ITG customers have the best product.
 Working in partnership with Rutland Plastics ensures this continues.’